 Fact 2.
 For those who are familiar with the theory of limits of numerical sequences, from the previous fact it should be clear that convergence in probability preserves arithmetic operations.
 That is, for any sequences of random variables such that limits and exist, we have

 and if then

 This makes convergence in probability very handy.
 Convergence in distribution doesn't have such properties.

 A brush-up on laws of large numbers

-See the Guide for several posts about this.
+See the site map for several posts about this.
 Here we apply the Chebyshev inequality to prove the law of large numbers for sample means.
 A generalization is given in the Theorem in the end of that post.
 Here is a further intuitive generalization:

 Normally, unbiased sample characteristics converge in probability to their population counterparts.